The Paleo DietAdd to Recipe Box

 In this sense the caveman diet is quite similar to a low carb diet, which usually eliminates all wheat products for being too high in carbohydrates.

-You also need to remove from your diet and your kitchen anything that contains dairy – like milk, cheese, butter, ice cream and yogurt.
+You also need to remove from your diet anything that contains dairy – like milk, cheese, butter, ice cream and yogurt.
 Corn products like tortillas and corn chips are also out.

 So what ingredients do paleo diet recipes contain?